 COVID-19 brought with it many new questions for New Yorkers.
-Can I leave my house during lockdown?
 How can I stay safe?
-Aside from health concerns, financial worries are rife amongst a lot of residents in the city right now – with job cuts and pay slashes becoming the norm across some key industries.
+Where can I shop for groceries?
+Can I leave my house during a lockdown?
+Aside from health concerns, financial worries are rife among many residents of rented apartments in New York, with job cuts and pay slashes becoming the norm across some key industries.

-Luckily, there may be some respite for some renters being hit by financial hardships; The NYC Rent Freeze Program is set to bring forward talks to freeze or roll-back rent for the city’s one million rent stabilized units.
-As with everything new that has been thrown at us in 2020, you’ve probably got questions.
+Luckily, there may be some respite for some renters facing financial hardships.
+The NYC Rent Freeze Program will bring forward talks to freeze or roll-back rent for the city’s one million rent-stabilized units.
+As with everything new that 2020 has thrown at us, you’ve probably got questions.

 We’ve gathered some Q and As on the key things you need to know about the rent freeze in NYC.

 What is the NYC Rent Freeze Program all about?

 The NYC Rent Freeze Program was actually introduced back in 2016 for people living in rent-regulated properties in NYC.
 It stops rent increases on one-year and two-year lease renewals.
 The program helps eligible seniors or those with disabilities stay in affordable housing.

 This year, the Rent Guidelines Board has engaged in preliminary conversations about how to handle rent freezes for the city’s stabilized units.

 Since the outbreak of the Coronavirus pandemic, other groups of people in New York and around the world have faced brand-new financial hardships.
 As a result, many are feeling anxious about whether they’ll be able to afford to pay rent and bills.